ErdbeerbaerLP/BetterDiscordPlugins/FriendInviteURL/README.md

 # Friend Invite URL
+**NOTE:** This plugin *does* access a discord feature that, to this date, has no UI made for it.
+It could be removed or changed at any time

 This plugin adds a button to copy a friend invite url, which can be sent to other users to click on.
 Users clicking on this link will add you as a friend, even if you disabled friend requests completely.